 No matter which injection you choose, it’s important that you follow any instructions given by your surgeon after the treatment.
 For example, your surgeon will most likely advise against rubbing the treated area or dipping your head forward for several hours after a Botox or Dysport injection.
 That’s because the substance can move if rubbed or if you tilt forward, leading to unpleasant side effects such as a droopy eyelid or other issues.
 You may also need to avoid certain pain relievers after an injection, as they can make bruising or bleeding worse.

-At the Bitar Cosmetic Surgery Institute, near Washington, DC, Dr. George Bitar and Dr. Robert Centeno offer a wide range of injections.
-If you’re ready to give a filler or other injectable a try, call today to schedule a consultation with either surgeon.
-For an appointment, call (703) 206-0506 today.
+At the Bitar Cosmetic Surgery Institute, near Washington, DC, Dr. George Bitar offers a wide range of injections.
+If you’re ready to give a filler or other injectable a try, call (703) 206-0506 to schedule a consultation.